 More effort seemed to go into the design of this property than the staff training, with obvious lapses in service throughout our stay.
 One person’s room was not cleaned, glasses stayed on tables for hours, and my bartender had to look at a menu to see what one of the supposed signature cocktails had in it.

 It’s hard to complain too much though for a newish hotel that’s still reasonably priced.
 Rates generally run $128 to $180, which is quite reasonable for a nice hotel in Los Angeles these days.
 Thirty bucks more can get you a junior suite.
 Since you can walk to the convention center for a conference or the Staples Center for a basketball game, even better.
 There are 296 rooms at the Mayfair Los Angeles, so availability is often good.
 (Just be advised you’ll pay a hefty sum to park here.)
-See more information at the official hotel site or check Mayfair Hotel rates online at Expedia or Trivago.
+See more information at the official hotel site or check Mayfair Hotel rates online at Expedia.